mw-orcl/Move_Improve/about-the-workshop/content.md

 ## Workshop Requirements

 - Account access to Oracle Cloud Infrastructure
-  - You will need your own account or if this is an instructor-led workshop an account will be provided to you.
 - You will need an account that allows you to create a VCN, up to two cores of compute, and up to three cores of Autonomous Database.
+If this is an instructor-led workshop an account will be provided to you.
 - Knowledge of network concepts
 - Knowledge of database concepts